-3.2 The Department RTP Policy
+3.3 The Department RTP Policy

-The content of this RTP policy, belonging to the Department of Physical Therapy, specifies in-writing the standards and criteria to be applied in evaluating teaching performance, RSCA, and service.
+The content of this RTP policy, belonging to the Department of Recreation and Leisure Studies, specifies in-writing the standards and criteria to be applied in evaluating teaching performance, RSCA, and service.
 As administered by the Department, the standards are equal to or in excess of both university and CHHS standards.
 These standards are derived from and support the mission of the university, the college, and the department.
-This RTP policy is subject to ratification by a majority of voting tenured and probationary faculty members in the Department of Physical Therapy and to approval by the college Faculty Council, the Dean, and the Provost.
+This RTP policy is subject to ratification by a majority of voting tenured and probationary faculty members in the Department of Recreation and Leisure Studies and to approval by the college Faculty Council, the Dean, and the Provost.
 Additionally, this Policy shall be subject to regular review by the Department's tenured and probationary faculty.

-3.3 The Department RTP Committee
+3.4 The Department RTP Committee

-The Department of Physical Therapy RTP Committee has the primary responsibility for evaluating the candidate's work and makes the initial recommendation to the college RTP committee regarding reappointment, tenure, and promotion.
+The Department of Recreation and Leisure Studies RTP Committee has the primary responsibility for evaluating the candidate's work and makes the initial recommendation to the college RTP committee regarding reappointment, tenure, and promotion.
 Academic unit RTP committee members are responsible for critically analyzing the candidate's performance by applying the criteria of the academic unit.
 The committee shall forward its evaluation and recommendation with supporting materials to the college RTP committee.

-3.3.1 Election of Committee
+3.4.1 Election of Committee

-The RTP Committee of the Department of Physical Therapy is composed of at least three (3) tenured members elected by majority vote of the tenured and tenure-track faculty members of the department.
+The RTP Committee of the Department of Recreation and Leisure Studies is composed of at least three (3) tenured members elected by majority vote of the tenured and tenure-track faculty members of the department.

-A. Election -Membership on the RTP Committee reflects, at a minimum, all requirements specified in the university and college RTP policies.
-To wit:

-- 1) The Committee must be comprised of at least three (3) tenured, full-time faculty members.
+- A. Election Membership on the RTP Committee reflects, at a minimum, all requirements specified in the university and college RTP policies.
+To wit: - The Committee must be comprised of at least three (3) tenured, full-time faculty members.
 Committees reviewing applications for reappointment, tenure, and/or promotion to the rank of Associate Professor may be comprised of tenured Associate and full Professors.
 Committees reviewing applications for promotion to the rank of Professor must be comprised of tenured full Professors. - 2) Persons on difference-in-pay leave or sabbatical for any part of the academic year may serve on the RTP Committee. - 3) Faculty participating in the Faculty Early Retirement Program (FERP) may serve on the RTP Committee if requested by the majority vote of tenured and probationary faculty members of the academic units and approved by the President.
-However, the RTP Committee may not be made up solely of faculty participating in the FERP. - 4) The Department Chair may serve as a member of the RTP Committee, if elected, subject to the provisions of section 3.3.2(B).
+However, the RTP Committee may not be made up solely of faculty participating in the FERP. - 4) The Department Chair may serve as a member of the RTP Committee, if elected, subject to the provisions of section 3.3.2(B). - B. Single vs. Multiple Committees Subject to the exception provided in subsection 3.3.6 governing joint appointments, all recommendations for advancement (promotion) to a given rank, for tenure, or for reappointment shall be considered by the same committee.
+However, there may be different committees for different kinds of RTP matters.
+For example, one committee comprised of three faculty members at the rank of Associate Professor might consider all candidates within the Department who are eligible for reappointment, tenure, and promotion to Associate Professor.
+A second committee comprised of three faculty members with the rank of Professor might consider only candidates eligible for promotion to the rank of Professor.

-3.3.2 Committee Composition
+3.4.2 Committee Composition